-- Humans Are Bastards: "Are we worth saving?
-You tell me." are the last words spoken in the movie, over a viral video of two men using a tied-up zombie woman for target practice.
+- Humans Are the Real Monsters: "Are we worth saving?
+You tell me," are the last words spoken in the movie, over a viral video of two men using a tied-up zombie woman for target practice.

 - Improbable Aiming Skills: All the characters are able to pull off headshots as the plot demands.

 - The Jaywalking Dead: Subverted.
 The first encounter with the undead involves their Winnebago driving over several zombies walking on the road.
 Thinking she's committed vehicular manslaughter, the driver shoots herself in remorse.

 - Jitter Cam: Averted, the only times the cameras get shaky are during zombie attacks.
 Otherwise, the shots stay stabilized.

 - Just Before the End: This film reboots the apocalypse at a much later date and the documentary begins minutes before the zombies start hunting.

 - Mirror Scare